shravan-padakanti/scala-docs-wiki/Datasets.md

 val keyValues = List( (3, "Me"),(1, "Thi"),(2, "Se"),(3, "ssa"),(1, "sIsA"),(3, "ge:"),(3, "-)"),(2, "cre"),(2, "t") )
 val keyValuesDS = keyValues.toDS

+// IN type is that comes out of the "groupByKey" method.
+// We know that our OUT is going to be of type "String"
-val myAgg = new Aggregator[(Int, String), String, String] {
+// So as a logical choice, BUF can be a String val myAgg = new Aggregator[(Int, String), String, String] {
     def zero: String  = ""                                       // Initial value - empty string
     def reduce(b: String, a: (Int, String)): String  = b + a._2  // Add an element to the running total